agnostk/agnostk/README.md

   - I started programming at the age of 9;
   - I'm from Brazil;
   - I'm not good at sports;
-  - I've won some medals in robotics competitions in the past;
+  - I've won some medals in robotics competitions in the past.
 ---
 - You can contact me at <felipehasc@gmail.com>;
-- And get my resume at <https://www.linkedin.com/in/felipehac/>;
+- And get my resume at <https://www.linkedin.com/in/felipehac/>.
 ---
 [felipehac GitHub stats](https://github-readme-stats.vercel.app/api?username=felipehac&show_icons=true&locale=en&hide=stars&theme=tokyonight)
 [felipehac GitHub profile views](https://komarev.com/ghpvc/?username=HACFelipe)